Shivaae/IPL-DATA-/README.md

 # IPL-DATA-
-Analyis on IPL DATA OF 13 YEARS
+AnalySis on IPL DATA OF 13 YEARS